 - The link in the My Cases dashlet title bar opens the Cases page where you can see the list of cases, create new ones, and perform other functions.
 This is the same as selecting Cases. - If you would like to add an existing case to your personal folder, go to the ArcSight Console, edit the case, and then add yourself as the owner in the Assign section.

-- "Cases" on page 135 in this guide - ESM 101:
+- "Cases" on page 139

+- ESM 101

+- ArcSight Console User's Guide